AdamPillis/GolfMania/README.md

 #### **Image Section**

 On the left hand side, the product image is 400px by 400px.
-When clicked, the image is opened in a separate tab for the site user to view.
-Below the image, Zoom In and Zoom Out features are available to the site user to maintain a good level of interactivity.
+When clicked, the **image** is opened in a **separate tab** for the site user to view.
+Below the image,** Zoom In** and **Zoom Out** features are available to the site user to maintain a good level of interactivity.

 ![Product Detail page image section](static/images/product_detail_image.PNG)

-#### **Product Details Section**
+### **Product Details Section**

 The product details sections displays all the data stored for each product including the category icon which is linked with the product's specific category.
-To maintain a visually appealing view, only the productt description is displayed with an additional features section if the user clicks the Read More button.
+To maintain a visually appealing view, only the product description is displayed with an additional features section if the user clicks the **Read More** button.
 If signed in as *Admin*, the **update** and **delete** functions are available in this page also.
 The **rating** row is set so that any product with a *rating better than 4* will display the message **"Highly Recommended"**.

 The user has full control of the quantity that the can add to the basket using the Add to Basket button.
 This feature is validated to ensure that at least 1 product needs to be added but no more than 99 and this is controlled with the Minus and Plus button.